CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/tr-api.md

 ---

 ## Triggering a Workflow
-One you have your access token and the workflow's action URL, you can request the workflow be triggered via the CTR API.
+One you have your access token and the workflow's action URL, you can request the workflow be triggered via the Threat Response API.
 You need to make the following API request:
 * HTTP Method: `POST`
 * URL: `http://visibility.amp.cisco.com/iroh<action URL>`
 * Headers:
-	* Authorization: `Bearer <CTR access token>` (see [above](#getting-an-access-token))
+	* Authorization: `Bearer <Threat Response access token>` (see [above](#getting-an-access-token))

 Here's a full HTTP example:
 ```text